-Our team of highly skilled clinicians offers individual therapy for children and teens who are experiencing significant difficulties with anxiety, worry, depressed mood, stress, emotion regulation, and/or social functioning (psst, we also teach these skills in our Mighty Minds groups for kids in K to 6th grades!).
-In addition, we have recently added therapists to our team with specialties in trauma and adoption.
+Our team of highly skilled clinicians offers individual therapy for children and teens who are experiencing significant difficulties with anxiety, worry, depressed mood, stress, emotion regulation, and/or social functioning – we also teach these skills in our Mighty Minds groups for kids in K to 6th grades.
+Our Bay Area staff also includes therapists with specialties in trauma and adoption.

 We consistently integrate parents into individual treatment in order to partner in most effectively reinforcing skills taught in therapy sessions and making it more likely that children will use these skills at home and at school.

 Parent involvement is recommended for a portion of each session in order to ensure that parents are aware of skills/concepts taught in session and able to support skill display at home.
 Parents also may be asked to drop in for sessions without their child present in order to problem-solve about most effective home-based support strategies.

 Parent involvement is less intensive; however, ongoing communication with parents (and occasional parent check-ins without the teen present) still is helpful in shaping the direction of treatment and encouraging skill display at home.

 How often should I expect that my child will attend sessions, and how long can I expect my child to be in treatment?